AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/signing-forms-using-scribble.md

 | AEM as a Cloud Service | Dit artikel |

-U kunt de **component van de Handtekening van 0} Krabbelen en** component van de Stap van de Handtekening **gebruiken om (Krabbelen) handtekening op een AanpassingsVorm te trekken.** In de stapcomponent Handtekening wordt een PDF-versie van het adaptieve formulier weergegeven.
-Als u de stapcomponent Handtekening wilt gebruiken, hebt u een optie Document of Record ingeschakeld of een op een formuliersjabloon gebaseerde Adaptieve Forms nodig.
+U kunt de **component van de Ondertekening van 0} Krabbelen gebruiken {om (Krabbelen) handtekening op een Aangepaste Vorm te trekken. <!-- The Signature step component displays a PDF version of the Adaptive Form.
+You require a Document of Record option enabled or form template based Adaptive Forms to use the Signature step component. -->**

 ![ Scripttekendialoog ](assets/scribble-signature.png)